Here we will provide a good overview of the Affordable Care Act with helpful links, calculators, and videos to help you understand it.

 Under the ACA, all health insurance plans, whether offered on the Marketplace exchange or not, must:

-- Eliminate annual dollar limits on EHB, effective for all plans beginning in 2014
+- Eliminate annual dollar limits on Essential Health Benefits.

 - Cover certain preventive services without requiring a co-payment, co-insurance, or deductible